0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-02-24-adminstrative-access-usb-trend-office-hack.md

 Through here a command line with administrator privilege was summoned.
 It's available to create a user and promote any user up to administrator.
 The syntax to do so as followed:

-a) “Net user [username] [password] /add”, example “net user fajar purnama /add”.
+a) "Net user [username] [password] /add", example "net user fajar purnama /add".
 Username is fajar and password is purnama.

-b) “Net localgroup administrators [user] /add”, example “net localgroup fajar add”.
+b) "Net localgroup administrators [user] /add", example "net localgroup fajar add".

-c) “Net view” to look add PC name (here is Client-PC), to login sometimes you have to include the PC name, (PC name usually available on sticker on the front PC).
-I login using “Username: Client-PC\fajar” and “Password: purnama”
+c) "Net view" to look add PC name (here is Client-PC), to login sometimes you have to include the PC name, (PC name usually available on sticker on the front PC).
+I login using "Username: Client-PC\fajar" and "Password: purnama"

 d) Finally an administrator account is created as on Figure 4.